btannady/projects/README.md

 <h2 id="discordBot">"Discord Bot" | Python Multi-tool Music Bot</h2>
 Created using FFmpeg, Homebrew, Python.
+Capable of programmatically communnicting within chat/voice group calls in Discord.
+The bot imitates a persona and assists with search/queuing music entertainment, providing support as a chat tool, and saving data for later usage.